swcarpentry/hg-novice/_episodes/04-tracking.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Tracking Changes to Files
+title: Tracking Changes to Files
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Display the version control status of files in a repository and explain what those statuses mean."
+- "Add files to Mercurial's collection of tracked files."
+- "Record metadata about changes to a file."
+- "Display the history of changes to files in a repository and explain the metadata that is recorded with each changeset."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> * Display the version control status of files in a repository and explain
->   what those statuses mean.
-> * Add files to Mercurial's collection of tracked files.
-> * Record metadata about changes to a file.
-> * Display the history of changes to files in a repository and explain
->   the metadata that is recorded with each changeset.

 Let's create a file called `plan.txt` in which Susan is going to write her initial ideas and notes about the Salish Sea NEMO daily forecast system.